redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 The packages are tested against and supported on Red Hat Enterprise Linux (RHEL) 7.
 Add either the MidoNet Community repos or the Midokura Enterprise MidoNet repos.

-#### Midonet Community
+#### Apache Cassandra

-1. Enable the DataStax repository by creating the /etc/yum.repos.d/datastax.repo file with this entry for Midokura Enterprise Midonet (not the commnity version):
+Enable the DataStax repository by creating the /etc/yum.repos.d/datastax.repo file with this entry:

       [datastax]
       name= DataStax Repo for Apache Cassandra